 Genetic tests offer valuable insights into in individual's genetic makeup, and can advance understanding of a person's ancestry, disease predisposition, and personalized medical treatments.
 However, they also raise profound concerns about privacy and ethical implications of sharing one's most intimate biological data.
-Since DNA is inherited, one person's genetic test results may reveal information about other biological relatives.
 The sharing of genetic data can expose individuals and families to risks such as genetic discrimination, breaches of confidentiality, and unauthorized access to sensitive information.